It's time you

 It feels nice when someone you trust gives you the green light to buy something exciting and new.
 When you love what’s in your bag and it suits your vision, it opens up the doors for you to be your best self every time you go out and shoot.
 The list below is categorized for your viewing pleasure.
 Cheers to nothing holding you back.

-It’s really wide and it’s really sharp.
+It’s really wide, and it’s really sharp.
 The 18mm equivalent angle of view sees the world in the most unique way.
 Excellent choice for landscape, architecture, or anytime you want to force perspective.

+This is an updated version of the classic.
+Better image quality and weather resistance to go along with the increased resolution of Fuji’s new sensors.
 Gotta have this as a portrait photographer.
 Its f1.2 maximum aperture renders beautifully soft backgrounds without giving up any subject sharpness.
 Its narrower angle of view makes this lens a little less versatile than the 23 or the 35, but when you’re in its wheelhouse there’s nothing quite like this lens.

 Tack sharp, stabilized macro lens which actually has a very effective auto focus system which is almost unheard of in the macro world.
 Sure it’s on the big side but its 1:1 reproduction ratio and amazing Fuji optics make it an easy choice for anyone who likes macro.